Does Avon Skin So Soft work as mosquito repellent ? You may have read this in the press or on the internet and wondered if it is really true.

 Passport storage tip

-Lastly I would advise purchasing an neck pouch passport holder as you will be constantly showing your passport at the airports and it’s a lot easier to have it easily to hand rather than in a bag.
-I chose a RFID blocking passport holder for extra security.
-The Radio Frequency Shielding Material will block any attempts to steal your passport data and you can also store debit/credit cards in there.
+Lastly I purchased an neck pouch passport holder – the one in the link above – as I was constantly showing my passport at the airports and it’s a lot easier to have it easily to hand rather than in a bag.
+I chose a RFID blocking passport holder for extra security and I strongly advise you do too.
+The Radio Frequency Shielding Material will block any attempts to steal passport data stored in the microchip in your passport and for extra security you can also store debit/credit cards in there for the same reason.
+Contactless credit and debit cards have RFID chips embedded in the card which can be read by fraudsters standing next to you with RFID readers.
+The last thing you want to have happen to you at any time but particularly when you are off on your travels.

 Things I wish I had know before applying for the new India e-visa